 Most likely it is one of two things.
-You are either not registered in the required number of credit hours for your scholarship or you still need to fill out the Scholarship Citizenship Confirmation Form.
+You are either not registered in the required 15 credit hours for your scholarship or you still need to fill out the Scholarship Citizenship Confirmation Form.
 You can find the Citizenship Conformation form on the Scholarship Webpage here.
-If you have done that and you are registered in the correct amount of credit hours and it still hasn’t paid, come to the Scholarship Office.
+If you have done that and you are registered in 15 credits and it still hasn’t paid, come to the Scholarship Office.

 How do I keep my scholarship?

 Scholarship requirements vary depending on the scholarship you have been awarded.
 All academic scholarships require 15 credit hours per semester and completion of 30 credits per year.
 Always refer to your award letter for specific information.